LearnersGuild/curriculum-app/modules/Node-Input-and-Output/exercises/Command-Line-Arguments/README.md

 ## Part 2

-In part two were going to create a script that takes a command as its first argument and then an input as its second argument.
+In part two we're going to create a script that takes a command as its first argument and then some input as its second argument.
 Like this:

 ```sh
 node ./string_manipulator.js reverse "hello world"